moodlebox/moodlebox.net/content/en/help/command-line-access.md

   - cli

 ---
 As a normal user, you should not need to connect into the command line interface of the MoodleBox.
-Anyway, you may access it if necessary via SSH, using the address __moodlebox.home__, using its default credentials:
+Anyway, you may access it if necessary via SSH, to get shell access, using the address __moodlebox.home__, using its default credentials:

   * username: __moodlebox__
   * password: __Moodlebox4$__